Brazil-United States Political-Military Agreement

 The Brazil-United States Political-Military Agreement (Acordos de Washington, Washington Accords) which came into an effect on 23 May 1942, was a prelude to formal entering of Brazil into World War II.
 Its implementation was carried out by the Joint Brazil-United States Military Commission (JBUSMC).
-It was a result on a series of consultations in Rio de Janeiro since 1941, during which a number of various political and business decisions have been made.
+It was a result on a series of consultations in Rio de Janeiro since 1941, during which a number of various political and business decisions were made.
 The term "Washington Accords" may refer to these preceding negotiations as well.

-The consequences of the Agreement included the second rubber boom in Brazil.
+The consequences of the Agreement included the second rubber boom and the "rubber soldiers" in Brazil.